-• Add hinge shear plate on hinge plate joint types A and D: For this option, if you enter a "1", the program will add a small shear plate on one face of the truss perpendicular to the hinge plate.
-If you enter a "2", the program will add a small shear plate to each face of the truss perpendicular to the hinge plate.
-If a "0" is entered, the program will not add a shear plate.
+• Add hinge shear plate on BEH18A and BEH18D joints: For this option, if you enter a "1", the program will add a small shear plate on one face of the truss perpendicular to the hinge plate for hinge joint types A and D. If you enter a "2", the program will add a small shear plate to each face of the truss perpendicular to the hinge plate for hinge joint types A and D. If a "0" is entered, the program will not add a shear plate for hinge joint types A and D.

-• Center hinge plates on hinge joint types A and D: This option will allow you to have the program place the hinge plates on the centerline of the truss chords for hinge joint types A and D.
+• Center BEH18A and BEH18D hinge plate on joints: This option will allow you to have the program place the hinge plates on the centerline of the truss chords for hinge joint types A and D.

-• Plate even if overstressed AND Allow overlapping plates: These two options are available as investigative tools.
+• Plate even if overstressed and Allow overlapping plates: These two options are available as investigative tools.
 You can check existing designs for new load conditions and see if the original plating works even if the lumber does not, this is effective in repair situations.
 There are times when you may not like the results of the plating due to joints getting merged.
-Allowing over lapping plates lets you see the actual problem and there might be slight adjustments that you can make that you like better by using the Plate Editor feature.
+Allowing overlapping plates lets you see the actual problem and there might be slight adjustments that you can make that you like better by using the Plate Editor feature.
+Note designs with overlapping plates ARE NOT valid.